 There are also several popular beaches to relax on, just steps from the city streets.
 Playa Marti, Playa Hornos, and Playa Villa del Mair are all furnished with sun loungers and offer soft sand for visitors and locals alike to relax and soak up the sun.

-Overall, Old Town, or Centro is the best area to stay in Veracruz because it has a central location and it has a wide range of accommodation options.
+Overall, I recommend Old Town, or Centro as the best area to stay in Veracruz because it has a central location and it has a wide range of accommodation options.
 If you stay here, you will located within walking distance to tourist attractions, restaurants, bars, and shops.